Imposter Syndrome

 Many people experience Imposter Phenomena when starting a new job or becoming a new parent.
 Sometimes these feelings can be transitory.
 However, for others, it can be a consistent or worsening issue in their lives.

-It is estimated that 70% of people experience Imposter syndrome at least once in their life.
+It is estimated that 70% of people experience Impostor syndrome at least once in their lives.

 There are some people at increased risk of developing long-term Imposter Syndrome.
 It often presents more in high achievers.
 For example, Albert Einstein said: